alexiob/umya_spreadsheet_ex/docs/pivot_tables.md

 - The `refresh_all_pivot_tables/1` function currently has limited functionality in the backend implementation and may not fully refresh the pivot table data in all cases
 - For best results, re-create pivot tables after significant source data changes, or ensure you call `refresh_all_pivot_tables/1` before saving the spreadsheet
 - The pivot tables will be properly displayed and functional when the file is opened in Excel or other compatible applications

+## Enhanced Features

+With the recent enhancements, UmyaSpreadsheet now provides:

+- **Complete Cache Field Access**: Inspect all source fields and their properties
+- **Data Field Management**: View and add new calculated fields to existing pivot tables
+- **Cache Source Control**: Update the source data range and refresh settings
+- **Detailed Introspection**: Get comprehensive information about pivot table structure

+These enhanced features make it possible to programmatically analyze and modify existing pivot tables, providing greater flexibility for data analysis workflows.

 ## Excel Compatibility